nomi811/clickable-icons-to-readme/README.md

-# How to add clickable icons to your Readme file on Github
+# How to add clickable icons and images to your Readme file on Github

 First you need to get ahold of some icons that you want to use.
 Do a Google search for free icons, or make some yourself like I did.